Last Updated on March 2, 2021 by Shaun Snapp

 Well, even still, moving to HANA is more expensive on a TCO basis.
-SAP should also be conscious of the fact that IBM and Oracle know to drop the hammer on HANA if they saw fit.
-The only reason that they have been so silent up until this point is that they have been playing nice with SAP.
+SAP should also be conscious that IBM and Oracle know to drop the hammer on HANA if they saw fit.
+The only reason they have been so silent until this point is that they have played nice with SAP.

 But SAP’s Achilles heel is that most of their statements about HANA are technically inaccurate.

 The third major question is whether SAP will relent on its insistence that S/4 Enterprise Management applications can only run on the SAP HANA database.